 We're about to have one of those memorable celestial events.
 The Leonid meteor shower, created as Earth passes through debris left by the comet Tempel-Tuttle, will appear in the skies from Thursday, Nov.
 3, to Friday, Dec.
 2, according to the American Meteor Society (AMS).

 The peak this year is expected from midnight to dawn the morning of Nov.
 18 (night of Thursday, Nov.
 17), according to astronomy website EarthSky.
 It estimates you can see as many as 10 to 15 meteors per hour, though this might be affected by bright moonlight on that night.

 If you want to get the best look at the Leonids, prepare to wake up several hours before dawn.
 Pick a good location — ideally, someplace with a wide view of the sky, where there aren't a lot of brightly lit buildings and streetlights around — and give yourself about a half-hour for your eyes to adjust to the darkness.
 It's easier to just rely upon your eyes instead of binoculars or a telescope since those devices tend to limit your field of view and make it harder to spot the fast-moving objects.

-Once you're in position, look in the sky for the constellation Leo.
+Once you're in position, look in the sky for the constellation Leo; the bright quadruple star system of Regulus will help you find it.
 The meteors will seem to come from the array of stars that make up the lion's mane.
-If the weather is clear, expect to see as many as 15 meteors per hour, according to AMS.

 According to Space.com, Leonid meteors typically start burning up when they're 87 miles (140 kilometers) above the Earth's surface, and they disintegrate long before hitting the ground.